The 2020 National Seminar is cancelled.

 What topics will you cover?

 This year’s agenda is robust.
-On the first full day of the seminar we’ll cover guidelines that apply to the most common offense types, including firearms, drug trafficking and economic crimes.
-We’ll also cover violent crimes and sex offenses, examining some of the complexities of sentencing involving multiple counts of conviction for those offenses.
-On Thursday, we’ll have a full day’s worth of case law updates, as well as sessions on criminal history and its implications for immigration offenses, career offender status, and eligibility for the safety valve, sentencing involving multiple counts of conviction, sentencing scenarios, and emerging technologies.
-Finally, this year’s session on Racketeer Influenced and Corrupt Organizations (RICO offenses) will feature a panel of practitioners as well as an explanation of how the guideline works.
-On Friday, BOP staff will cover the latest developments related to the First Step Act, and will answer audience questions about programming, designations, custody credit, and much more.
+We have extended the seminar from three to four days.
+On Tuesday we will offer both introductory and advanced sessions covering guidelines fundamentals to prepare you for the courses offered on Wednesday, when we’ll cover criminal history, grouping of multiple counts, and the guidelines that apply to the most common offense types, including firearms, drug trafficking, immigration, and economic crimes.
+On Wednesday we’ll also cover violent crimes and sex offenses, examining some of the complexities of sentencing involving multiple counts of conviction for those offenses.
+On Thursday, we’ll have a full day’s worth of case law updates, as well as new sessions featuring sentencing scenarios, common mistakes and how to fix them, and how to find helpful Commission data.
+On Friday, BOP staff will answer audience questions about programming, designations, custody credit, and much more.

 That all sounds really great, but also really advanced.
 Should I attend if I’m new to federal sentencing?

 Absolutely.
 There are various ways you can get up to speed.
-We have three interactive courses online that are introductory level.
+First, we have three interactive courses online that are introductory level.
 Federal Sentencing: The Basics provides an overview of the federal sentencing system, and is based on the primer of the same name.
 Basic Relevant Conduct and Basic Criminal History provide an overview of two important aspects of guideline application.
-And, for the first time this year, we will provide introductory level courses on Tuesday afternoon, before Wednesday’s opening plenary session.
+Then, be sure to attend our introductory level courses on Tuesday.
 Tuesday’s courses include Criminal History and Relevant Conduct, two foundational concepts that are key to understanding federal sentencing.
 We strongly encourage those new to federal sentencing to attend the intro sessions and to stay for the entire seminar.

 I have questions about sentencing but I’m not sure you’re going to cover them.